5roop/ASR_pipeline/README.md

 ## ASR before segmenting

 To investigate the potential usability of non-vad segmentation, I pass the whole file through the pipeline.

+In addition, nvidia Nemo models are now being tested, soon to be included beside whisper, إِنْ شَاءَ ٱللَّٰهُ

+# Further steps:

+We shall take diarization output as the basis for further segmentation.
+Segments with < 0.1s duration shall not be transcribed, but they should stay in there to be obvious that something is happening there.
+A new framework to handle it will have to be devised.

+### Bookkeeping:

+Export environment to yaml file: `mamba env export > environment.yaml`